 Exercise 1: Interact with Platform APIs

 In Windows 10, you have the ability to create a seamless user experience for web apps by interacting with platform APIs.
 In this exercise, you will trigger a toast notification from a web app that includes content displayed through a WebView.
-Although content displayed in the WebView is local rather than hosted, it demonstrates how JavaScript running in a WebView can call C# code in your native project.
+Although in this lab the web content displayed in the WebView is local rather than hosted, it demonstrates how JavaScript running in a WebView can call C# code in your native project.

 Task 1 – Create a blank Universal Windows JavaScript app